thejetjayjay/DomCobb/Internal Files/Roadmap.md

 **Tasks:**
 - [x] Update `Meta Prompt v3.2.md` with references to updated knowledge library files
-- [x] Ensure all critical files from Phase 1 are properly referenced
+- [x] Ensure all critical files from Feature 1 are properly referenced
 - [x] Update file paths and naming conventions in main file
 - [x] Verify cross-references are accurate and helpful

 **Completion Notes:**
-- All Phase 1 knowledge library files properly referenced in main metaprompt
+- All Feature 1 knowledge library files properly referenced in main metaprompt
 - File paths and naming conventions updated to match Knowledge Library structure
 - Cross-references verified and working correctly

 ---

-### **Phase 3: Compare with Kenu's DomCobb**
+### **Feature 3: Compare with Kenu's DomCobb**

 **Priority:** Analyze and compare the current DomCobb implementation with Kenu's DomCobb version.